-A lot of people disagree with me, but I think what you have at work is a shape-shifting ecosystem of behaviors and micro-interactions that vary based on geography, visibility, and proximity to corporate power and money.
+A lot of people disagree with me, but I think what you have at work is a shape-shifting ecosystem of behaviors and micro-interactions that vary based on geography, visibility and proximity to corporate power and money.
 You're either with me or you're not and that's okay.

 One thing we can agree on is human resources professionals are taught that culture starts at the top and nothing changes unless you gain leadership buy-in.
 I've come to believe leaders who do good things can inspire healthy behavior throughout an entire organization.
-But influential workers at the local level wield a tremendous amount of control over things like morale, engagement, and team cohesiveness.
+But influential workers at the local level wield a tremendous amount of control over things like morale, engagement and team cohesiveness.

-So, let's agree on two things: it's important for senior-level leaders to inspire the workforce and it's important for local employees - including HR professionals - to follow best-in-class recommendations.
+So, let's agree on two things: It's important for senior-level leaders to inspire the workforce and it's important for local employees – including HR professionals – to follow best-in-class recommendations.

 Instilling a culture of feedback helps employees feel valued and builds trust in work relationships.
-Feedback can't just happen during those twice-a-year performance reviews.
+Feedback can't happen just during those twice-a-year performance reviews.
 Ongoing, informal and candid conversations between employees and supervisors will yield tremendous results that improve productivity and efficiencies in the workforce.